composer/composer/doc/02-libraries.md

 In this case the project name is `acme/hello-world`, where `acme` is the vendor name.
 Supplying a vendor name is mandatory.

 **Note:** If you don't know what to use as a vendor name, your GitHub username is usually a good bet.
-The convention for word separation is to use dashes.
+While package names are case insensitive, the convention is all lowercase and dashes for word separation.

 ## Specifying the version